 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Playing sports such as soccer or basketball — even just jumping off a moving swing at the playground — can cause an ankle sprain or fracture, while constant use of certain muscles can cause painful strains.
+Playing sports such as soccer or basketball — even just jumping off a moving swing at the playground — can cause an ankle sprain or fracture.
+And constant use of certain muscles can cause painful strains.
 So how do you tell the difference between a strain, sprain or a fracture?

 The most common ankle injuries for children are: